awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `dockerSecurityOptions`
 Type: string array
 Required: no
 A list of strings to provide custom labels for SELinux and AppArmor multi\-level security systems\.
+This field is not valid for containers in tasks using the Fargate launch type\.
+With Windows containers, this parameter can be used to reference a credential spec file when configuring a container for Active Directory authentication\.
+For more information, see [Using gMSAs for Windows Containers](windows-gmsa.md)\.
 This parameter maps to `SecurityOpt` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--security-opt` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This parameter is not supported for Windows containers or tasks using the Fargate launch type\.

 ```
 "dockerSecurityOptions": ["string", ...]